oneapi-src/oneDAL/docs/source/api/algorithms/logistic-regression/logistic-regression.rst

 Programming Interface
 ---------------------

-All types and functions in this section are declared in the ``oneapi::dal::logistic_regression`` namespace and be available via inclusion of the ``oneapi/dal/algo/logistic_regression.hpp`` header file.
+All types and functions are declared in the ``oneapi::dal::logistic_regression`` namespace and available via the inclusion of the ``oneapi/dal/algo/logistic_regression.hpp`` header file.

-Result options
+Result Options
 --------------
 .. onedal_class:: oneapi::dal::logistic_regression::result_option_id